Sirraide/source/ideas.md

 ```

 ## Deproceduring
 For functions w/ no arguments only.
+ALWAYS do this if the function is not
+expressly preceded by `&`.

 ## `()`
 This is our equivalent of `{}`, `null`, or `nil`.
 No, I don’t actually like LISP.